Teesri Kasam: Plot

 One night, Hiraman is asked to carry Hirabai (Waheeda Rehman), a nautanki dancer, as a passenger to a village fair forty miles away.
-As they travel together, Hiraman sings to pass the time and tells Hirabai the story of the legend of Mahua.
+As they travel together, Hiraman sings to pass time and tells Hirabai the story of the legend of Mahua.
 As the journey progresses, Hirabai is mesmerized by Hiraman's innocence and his simple philosophy of life.
 Hiraman sees Hirabai as an angel of purity.

 Once they reach the village fair, Hiraman joins his band of bullock cart drivers and Hirabai joins the nautanki company.
 Hirabai asks Hiraman to stay at the village fair for a few days to see her dance.
-Hirabai arranges free passes for Hiraman and his friends to see the nautanki on every night for the duration of the fair.
+Hirabai arranges free passes for Hiraman and his friends to see the nautanki every night for the duration of the fair.

 As Hiraman attends the nautanki, he becomes aware that other people see Hirabai as a prostitute and this disturbs him.
 He tries to shield and protect her from society.
 As the days pass, the bond between Hirabai and Hiraman grows stronger.
 When Hiraman becomes involved in fights with local people who disparage Hirabai and her profession, Hirabai tries to make him understand that it is the harsh reality of her life.
 Hiraman asks Hirabai to leave her profession and to start living a respectable life.
 Hirabai refuses to leave.
 Feeling depressed, Hiraman leaves the village fair and returns to his village.